looqbox/looqbox-frontend-challenge/README.md

 ## Bonus points!
 - A view with more details about the pokemon selected in the list
+- Documentation
+- Linting
-- Graphs!
+- Graphs
 - Unit Testing
-- Linting
-- Nice UI
-- Explain Code architecture
-- Documentation

 ## Useful links
 - [React docs](https://reactjs.org/docs/getting-started.html)